Is a Low Platelet Count?

-- vitamin B12 deficiency
+- a vitamin B-12 deficiency

-- folate (iron) deficiency
+- a folate deficiency

-- exposure to chemotherapy, radiation, or toxic chemicals
+- exposure to chemotherapy, radiation, or toxic

 - consuming too much alcohol

-- hypersplenism, also known as an enlarged spleen
+- hypersplenism, or an enlarged spleen

-- autoimmune disorders
+- an autoimmune disorder

-- bacterial infection in the blood
+- a bacterial infection in the blood

 - idiopathic thrombocytopenic purpura (ITP)